gerardroche/gerardroche.github.io/_posts/2018-05-21-neovintageous-1.6.0.md

 command: permute_lines {"operation": "reverse"}
 ```

-Or the *Goto Anything...* command, which can be run via the menu: `Goto > Goto Anything`; it will print:
+Or the *Goto Anything...* command, which can be run via the menu: `Goto > Goto Anything`, will print:

 ```
 command: show_overlay {"overlay": "goto", "show_files": true}